-(2) "Amateur" means an individual participating in a mixed martial arts contest an unarmed combat sports event who neither receives nor competes for any purse, article, or thing that exceeds \$50.00 in value for that participation.
+(2) "Amateur" means an individual participating in an unarmed combat sports bout or exhibition who neither receives nor competes for any purse, article, or item that exceeds \$50 in value for that participation.

-(3) "Anabolic steroid" means any drug or hormonal substance as defined in s.
+(3) "Anabolic steroid" has the meaning given in s.
 961.01 (2m) (a), Stats.

-(3m) "Bout" means unarmed combat between 2 contestants.
+(4) "Bout" means unarmed combat between 2 contestants.